static-frame/static-frame/doc/source/articles/ftyping.md

 Working with such detailed type hints can be challenging.
 To aid users, StaticFrame provides convenient utilities for runtime type hinting and checking.
 All StaticFrame 2 containers now feature a ``via_type_clinic`` interface, permitting access to ``TypeClinic`` functionality.

 First, utilities are provided to translate a container, such as a complete ``Frame``, into a type hint.
-The string representation of the ``via_type_clinic`` interface provides a string representation of the container's type hint; further, the ``to_hint()`` method returns a complete generic alias object.
+The string representation of the ``via_type_clinic`` interface provides a string representation of the container's type hint; alternatively, the ``to_hint()`` method returns a complete generic alias object.

 ```python
 >>> import static_frame as sf